How to use conversational AI for predictive trend analysis in 2026

 Conversational AI does not replace these foundations.
 It acts as an intelligent interface:

-• It bridges the gap between quantitative data and qualitative context (industry reports, market sentiment, business hypotheses).
+- It bridges the gap between quantitative data and qualitative context, such as industry reports or market sentiment.

 Capabilities vs. limitations